-Audible Tinging from Head and Disk Interference
+Audible Tingling from Head and Disk Interference

-An audible tinging or scratching sound is an indication of head to disk interference.
+An audible tingling or scratching sound is an indication of head to disk interference.
 This can be an initial symptom and may not continue if the particle is dislodged or is smashed flat.